Supplements I Avoid & Take: an honest guide. Make less mistakes.

-Recently, two good friends independently asked me what supplements I take that enable me to continue to stay in the top percentile of fitness and health.
+Recently, two colleagues independently asked me what supplements I take that enable me to continue to stay in the top percentile of fitness and health.

 Six Key Insights to Begin